codebeer/codebeer.github.io/_posts/2015-01-25-java-to-ruby-symbols.markdown

 ### What?

-Simply put - If you create a symbol, it will remain with you in all contexts, almost like a global.
+Simply put - If you create a symbol, it will remain with you in all contexts.

-If you create a `:count` symbol for a Rabbit class, all rabbits will share the count - like a Java `static` field.
+Additionally, if you create a `:count` symbol for a Rabbit class, all rabbits will share the count - yes - like a Java `static` field.

 ---